 A mobility assistant provides support for physical access in a classroom such as getting materials out of backpack, setting up desktop, note taking, transcribing.

-- The mobility assistants is not a tutor and does not help with understanding the class materials or homework and is not available outside of class time.
+- The mobility assistant is not a tutor and does not help with understanding the class materials or homework and is not available outside of class time.

 - You should speak quietly with your M.A. so you don’t disturb the class.